adityajaysawal/EDA_on_Impact_of_Covid_on_Mental_Health/README.md

   - Women with high EPDS scores have an 81% likelihood of high anxiety, compounding mental health challenges during the pandemic.

 This analysis highlights the complex interaction between maternal age, income, and the COVID-19 pandemic's effects on mental health.
 It provides a valuable perspective for healthcare providers, policymakers, and researchers working to address maternal mental health and socioeconomic disparities during public health crises.
+### Conclusion:
+This project provides an in-depth analysis of how maternal age, income, and education intersect to influence the mental health of pregnant women during the COVID-19 pandemic.
+The findings underscore the importance of targeted interventions for vulnerable groups, particularly older mothers and low-income families, to mitigate the long-term health impacts of the pandemic.
+Policymakers, healthcare professionals, and mental health advocates can leverage these insights to design more effective support systems for mothers and newborns, particularly in times of crisis.